Chapter 16:

 "Ughh!"

 After a couple of seconds, an advisor entered the lounge, spotting the two.
 The man held his face in utter displeasure while she kept turning around the mirror, admiring her new look.
-It was as though she was created anew.
+It was as though she were created anew.
 ‘What the hell?’ were the first words the poor advisor’s mind could muster.
 But alas, duty called.

 “Madam, how may I help you?
 It seems you’ve found the right fit.”